How to Tune a Tattoo Machine

 Coils act as the pathway for powering a tattoo machine, along with capacitors.
 The strength and speed of your device’s needle rely heavily on the qualities of its coils.

 Generally, if you have more wire layers wrapped around your coils, your machine will perform slower and have more power.
 If you have fewer wire layers for your coils, the device will run faster and have less energy when used.

 The front spring’s job is to act as the means of converting the coils into an electromagnet.
 It also acts as a shock absorber for the armature bar when using a tattoo machine.
 Depending on the model, the size of these springs may vary.

 The back spring adds tension to the front spring to create an electromagnetic movement that lets the back spring produce movement in the tattoo machine’s needles and balances it to keep a consistent and safe stroke.

 The contact screw allows electromagnetic currents to run through the device and into the machine’s front spring.
 When continuously used, it keeps the performance flow consistent, depending on the machine’s quality.

 Depending on how tight you maintain the contact screw, you can increase your tattoo machine’s speed.

 The armature bar lets you control the speed of your device.
 If it’s light, your machine will perform fast, but use less power.
-More massive armature bars give you more force when using tattoo needles, but decrease its speed.
+Larger armature bars give you more force when using tattoo needles, but decrease its speed.
 By aligning it correctly, your machine’s performance increases.

 Through electromagnetism, the armature bar attracts to the electric current running through magnetized coils.
 The attached springs also dictate the cycle that the machine runs on.